 The size and quantity of the trays are going to dictate efficiency with your unit.
-It would seem like the more space you have the better but you might not always be dehydrating that much food.
+It would seem like the more space you have the better.
+However, you might not always be dehydrating that much food.

 Seek out the tray system that works best for you.
 Some trays are also going to be dishwasher safe.
 That is a great convenience.

 Dehydrators are like anything else, there are value models that come with your basic off switch and then there are premium models that come with fully digital controls that affect many parts of the dehydrating process.

 These models are undoubtedly worth a look.
 Of course, you are going to pay more for all of these features.